Calibration of Local-Stochastic Volatility Models by Optimal Transport: Appendix

-In this section, we prove that the Fenchel--Rockafellar duality theorem (of this particular case) can be extended to the non-compact space $\Lambda = [0,T]\times\R^d$.
-It should be noted that a similar argument was put forward in \cite[Appendix 1.3]{villani2003book}.
+In this section, we prove that the duality between spaces $C_b$ and $\cM$ can be extended to the non-compact space $[0,T]\times\R^d$ in this particular case.
+A similar argument for the Kantorovich duality of the classical optimal transport was made in \citet[Appendix 1.3]{villani2003book}.